Prices, Policies, Estimates, Shipping and Guarantees

 3. ...and UPS can break just about anything, and their legal "exclusionary categories" language in their liability statements is VERY wide.

 At this writing, FedEx is probably the better choice.
 But whoever you do choose, if your shipment is worth over $500, it is highly recommended that you purchase auxilliary insurance from a cargo broker.
-(We can do this for you, if you like, or you can do it yourself, we'll give you the website), Costs are approximately $1.50 per $100 of declared value, and are issued through this broker from Lloyd's of London.
+Costs are approximately $1.50 per $100 of declared value, and are usually issued through Lloyd's of London.

 And above all: DO NOT SHIP ANY RADIO VIA US MAIL!